tsibog/raycast-translit/README.md

 If you have any feedback or issues, please:

-- Open an issue on GitHub
+- Open an issue in the Raycast GitHub repo

 ## Credits